pvial00/RedDye/README.md

 Passes Dieharder randomness tests

 High speed stream cipher that uses a 256 bit key to achieve ultimate security at the highest speeds.
-Originally designed to beat Solitaire as the fastest hand cipher, RedDye offers more flexibility because it can be applied to binary data as implemented here.
+Originally designed to beat Solitaire as the fastest, most secure hand cipher, RedDye offers more flexibility because it can be applied to binary data as implemented here.
 RedDye26 offers a reduced version operating on A-Z characters.

 RedDye performance is faster than that of AES but slightly slower than that of ChaCha20.